EmihleThole/Digital-Portfolio-Work/README.md

 # Emihle Thole - Digital Portfolio

-Welcome to my **Work Readiness Program**.
+Welcome to my **Digital Portfolio**.
 This portfolio showcases my journey, reflections, and growth throughout my academic and personal development as an ICT student at CPUT.

 I’m a final-year Diploma in ICT student majoring in Application Development at the Cape Peninsula University of Technology, and I’ve also completed a Higher Certificate in ICT.
 My passion lies in creating efficient, user-friendly software solutions that solve real-world problems.